ckb-js/lumos-doc/docs/guides/queryTransactions.md

 ### Order Transactions by Block Number

-The following example creates a new [TransactionCollector](https://nervosnetwork.github.io/lumos/classes/indexer.transactioncollector.html) and uses the TransactionCollector to collect transactions in order of block numbers for a specific lock script.
+The following example creates a new [TransactionCollector](https://nervosnetwork.github.io/lumos/classes/indexer.transactioncollector.html) and uses the TransactionCollector to collect transactions in the order of the block numbers.
 If the order is not specified, the default order is "asc" (ascending) for the returned result.

 Example: